 The University also has some smaller access schemes whereby students are not given adjustment factors but are selected on a range of alternative criteria.
 However, all of these schemes include previous academic achievement as one of the criteria.
 These schemes include the:

-- Aboriginal and Torres Strait Islander Admission Pathway; - Undergraduate Law Admissions Scheme; and the - Aerospace Gateway Schools Program what evaluation strategies are in place for ensuring that students admitted without an ATAR are likely to succeed in their studies.
+- Aboriginal and Torres Strait Islander Admission Pathway; - Undergraduate Law Admissions Scheme; and the - Aerospace Gateway Schools Program

 Entry to The Bachelor of Music also assessed using a combination of an audition and OP/Rank.